-They should be accompanied by a cover letter to the same e-mail address or by a signed letter to the postal address: Revista Arxius de Miscel·lània Zoòlogica, Passeig Picasso s/n., 08003 Barcelona, Spain.
+They should be accompanied by a cover letter to the same e-mail address.
 The letter should state that the article reports on original research, has not been published elsewhere, and is being submitted exclusively for consideration in AMZ.
 This cover letter must also include the agreement of all authors and their e-mail address.
 In addition, if necessary, it must include a statement that any live animals involved in the study were treated and housed in accordance with approved guidelines (these should be stated), that the authors are in possession of necessary permits, and that they complied with the pertinent protection regulations in force.
 In studies conducted on rare or protected species it must be accredited that the legislation in force has been respected.
 Infringement of any environmental regulation undetected by the journal’s editors will be the sole responsibility of the authors.
 Papers are published under a Creative Commons Attribution 4.0 International License.
 Authors may suggest possible experts for reviewing their paper in the cover letter.
 Non–receipt of the cover letter with the requested information implies that the article will not be able to start the reviewing process.

 Format of original papers